-Post-Judgment Collections for After Your Court Victory
+Post-Judgment Collections For After Your Court Victory

 Before our collections attorneys have obtained a judgment for your business, Massachusetts Courts don’t allow an inquiry into the debtor’s assets.
 That all changes once we have obtained a judgment on your behalf.
 Now the fun part of Massachusetts judgment collection begins.

 When determining which litigation tactic to use, we do our research on the debtor to try to find out information on whom they might interact with and their regular transactions.
-Instead of endlessly writing letters and calling your delinquent debtor to no avail, we pursue relentless action through litigation and post judgment remedies for more effective results.
+Instead of endlessly writing letters and calling your delinquent debtor to no avail, we pursue relentless action through litigation and post-judgment remedies for more effective results.

-Property Seizure-Sheriffs and Executions
+Property Seizure-Sheriffs And Executions

-Once we have won the case for our creditor clients and have received a writ of execution from the court, we can direct the deputy sheriff to seize all or some of the debtor’s non-exempt assets.
+Once we have won the case for our creditor clients and have received a writ of execution from the court, we can direct the deputy sheriff to seize all or some of the debtor’s nonexempt assets.
 Subject to existing liens and statutory exemptions, the sheriff can sell the debtor’s belongings at public auctions for post-judgment collections, with the net proceeds paid to you!
 Despite the exemptions, the right to seize and sell is an important weapon in our collection arsenal.

 One tactic we use to secure post-judgment collections is called “post-judgment litigation.”
 In post-judgment litigation, we bring suit on the existing civil judgment, allowing us to bring in new parties or advance new theories to get you paid.
 Those theories may involve using reach and apply injunctions to seize monies owed by businesses owing your debtor monies.
-In essence reach and apply injunctions work in the following situation: If “A” owes money to “B” and “B” owes money to “C”, then reach and imply injunctions would direct “A” to pay “C” directly, thereby cutting the middleman debtor “B” out of the loop.
+In essence, reach and apply injunctions work in the following situation: If “A” owes money to “B” and “B” owes money to “C”, then reach and imply injunctions would direct “A” to pay “C” directly, thereby cutting the middleman debtor “B” out of the loop.

 Reach and apply injunctions can also be used to attach an individual debtor’s legal and/or beneficial ownership interest in trusts in which the debtor is a beneficiary, or in corporations in which the individual judgment debtor has an ownership interest.

 Other possible approaches include trying to impose individual liability on the owners by peeling the corporate onion to follow the money back to the owners.
 Post-judgment discovery allows us to determine whether the corporate debtor’s owner had used corporate assets improperly for his or her personal benefit.
-In addition to using reach and apply injunctions to attach your debtor’s interest, our experienced Massachusetts collections attorneys can also can seek post-judgment ex parte bank, personal property, real estate, and/or keeper attachments.
+In addition to using reach and apply injunctions to attach your debtor’s interest, our experienced Massachusetts collections attorneys can also seek post-judgment ex parte bank, personal property, real estate, and/or keeper attachments.

 On some occasions, we may also pursue post-judgment litigation against individual defendants by filing complaints for wage garnishment.
 If a court is agreeable to order a wage garnishment against your debtor, their employer must legally comply, making this an extremely effective tactic when your debtor refuses to pay.
 We also pursue litigation against corporate defendants seeking receivership to liquidate or sell their business.